jimkang/lossyfortunes/README.md

     node cmd/lossyf --simulate-translate --simulate-tweet

 By default, it will use `./config.js`.
-However, you can set CONFIG to change that. e.g.
+However, you can set --config to change that. e.g.

-    CONFIG=configs/wilyconfig.js node cmd/lossyf.js
+    node cmd/lossyf.js --config configs/wilyconfig.js

 For behaviors, `./behavior.js` will be the default.
 You can change that as well.

-    BEHAVIOR=behavior/wilybehavior.js node cmd/lossyf.js
+    node cmd/lossyf.js --behavior behaviors/wilybehavior.js

 Specification
 -------------